lidetsn/word_guess_cli/README.md

 A Word Guess command-line game using constructor functions.

-      # dont forget to install inquirer and raandom-words npm
+      # dont forget to install inquirer and random-words npm
        # npm install inquirer
         #npm instal random-words
    Randomly selects a word and uses the `Word` constructor to store it